Differences In Small Cells

 |Wi-Fi||50-60 feet||0.1||Up to 200 per access point|

 Small Cell- These are installed in areas such as stadiums, arenas, hotels and other high-density areas to boost cellular coverage and support high volume capacity usage.
 These are especially useful in densely populated areas, especially those with tunnels and subways and parking garages.
 These help give cellular coverage in areas it is impractical or impossible to build a new cell phone tower.
-They are essentially operate as smaller cell towers.
+They essentially operate as smaller cell towers.

 Types of Small Cell:

 Outdoor DAS (oDAS) and Indoor DAS (iDAS): Distributed antenna system.
 These are designed to distribute cellular signal throughout an area, either indoors or out.
 Of the two, indoors is far more common.
-These are designed and built to site specific areas such as hotels, arenas, outdoor venues, apartment complexes, malls, or large offices to boost cellular signal and increase the usage capacity.
+These are designed and built to site specific areas such as hotels, arenas, outdoor venues, apartment complexes, malls, or large offices to boost the cellular signal and increase the usage capacity.

 Microcell: a cell in a mobile network that is served by a low power cellular tower.
 These are capable of providing coverage to a limited area.
 Power control limits the coverage area’s radius.
 The range of most microcells is less than two kilometers.
 Microcells are often used in places like train stations that have very high phone usage, and can also be used in temporary situations such as triages for disasters like Hurricane Harvey or during sporting events, or times of dense usage such as tourism for the Great American Eclipse.
 A microcellular network is a radio network composed of only microcells.

 Metrocell: a compact, unobtrusive mobile phone base station used in urban areas.
 Easily mounted on lamp posts, buildings, and found in high density areas.
-These give high data speeds and boost mobile signal, and are a cost-effective way of providing cellular coverage.
+These give high data speeds and boost the mobile signal, and are a cost-effective way of providing cellular coverage.
 These are much much smaller than a base station and are usually about the size of a laptop.
-They can usually handle between 16-32 ongoing voice calls, and can stream data at 3G and 4G speeds.
+They can usually handle between 16-32 ongoing voice calls and can stream data at 3G and 4G speeds.
 They operate in carrier-specific spectrums and are maintained by the network operator.

-Picocell: small cellular base station that covers small in-building areas such as offices, malls, train stations, and aircraft.
+Picocell: a small cellular base station that covers small in-building areas such as offices, malls, train stations, and aircraft.
 These are again far more cost-effective in increasing a network’s load capacity without the expense of a macrocell site.
 These are usually the size of a ream of A4 paper.
 They have a range of 200 meters or less.

 Femtocell: a small, low-power cellular base station that is made for use in a small business or private residence.
 May also be referred to as a femto AccessPoint (AP).
 These connect to a service provider’s network via a broadband connection like DSL or cable.
 Femtocells are capable of handling 4-8 active mobile devices, or 8-16 for business settings.
 These extend coverage indoors or at the cell edge.
 This technology is available for all standards, including GSM, CDMA2000, TD-SCDMA, WiMAX, and LTE, although the current focus is on WCDMA.
 Femtocells basically gives users a small base station in their immediate area.
 Most cellular providers carry a femtocell service for businesses but also are available for residential installations.
 Femtocells have the shortest coverage distance, usually within 10 meters of the antenna.